navattic.identify({ email: user.email })

 In today's world, you can't afford to overlook security.
 You’re handling sensitive company and client information, so your RFP software needs to be a fortress.
 Understanding the difference between an RFP and a Due Diligence Questionnaire (DDQ) is vital, as it highlights the need for a platform that can manage various documents securely.
 Ask potential vendors about their security protocols.
 Are they SOC 2 compliant?
 Do they offer data encryption?
 Your IT team will thank you for this, and your clients will trust you more.
 Don't be shy about digging into the details; strong data security is non-negotiable.

-Evaluate Potential Vendors
+How to Vet Potential Vendors

 With your needs, technical specs, and security requirements in hand, you can start comparing vendors.
 Selecting RFP software requires a thorough understanding of the various pricing models, as costs can vary significantly.
 But don't just look at the price tag.
 Read reviews, ask for customer references, and explore case studies to see real-world results.
 Schedule demos with your top two or three contenders and come prepared with specific questions related to your team’s workflow.
 This is your chance to see the software in action and gauge the vendor’s customer support.
 A great vendor is a partner who is invested in your success.

-Map Out Your Implementation
+Create Your Implementation Roadmap

 You’ve found the perfect software—now what?
 A smooth implementation is key to getting the most out of your investment.
 Before you sign on the dotted line, ask the vendor what the onboarding process looks like.
 Is training included?
 How will you migrate your existing content into the new system?
 A good vendor will provide a clear roadmap for getting your team up and running.
 After implementing RFP software, your team should be able to successfully respond to multiple RFPs simultaneously.
 Planning the rollout from day one ensures you’ll see that increase in productivity much faster and with fewer headaches.

-Setting Up Your New Software for Success
+How to Set Up Your New RFP Software for Success

 Choosing the right RFP software is a huge step, but the work doesn’t stop once you’ve signed the contract.
 To get the most out of your investment, you need a solid plan for implementation and adoption.
 Think of it like getting a new car—you still need to learn where all the buttons are and adjust the mirrors before you can hit the highway.
 A thoughtful setup process ensures your team can start using the new tool effectively from day one, leading to faster responses, higher quality proposals, and better win rates.
 The following steps will help you build a strong foundation for success with your new platform.